Article

 General overview

-Missouri employers must withhold and remit state and federal taxes on behalf of their employees, including FICA tax and Personal Income Taxes.
+Missouri employers must withhold and remit state and federal taxes on behalf of their employees, including the Federal Insurance Contributions Act (FICA) tax and Personal Income Taxes (PIT).

-Employers in Missouri must contribute to programs such as state unemployment insurance (SUI) and workers' compensation Insurance, as well as federal FICA tax and federal unemployment tax (FUTA).
+Besides managing these taxes, employers in Missouri must contribute to programs such as state unemployment insurance (SUI) and workers' compensation Insurance.

 Personal income taxes

-Missouri employers are liable for calculating, deducting, withholding, and remitting personal income taxes (PIT) to the state from their employees' wages.
-This includes federal income tax, state income tax, and local income tax (only for St Louis and Kansas City).
+Missouri employers are liable for calculating, deducting, withholding, and remitting personal income taxes (PIT) from their employees' wages.
+This includes federal income tax, state income tax and local income tax (only for St Louis and Kansas City).

 Federal income tax